-An affidavit of the secretary, assistant secretary, transfer agent, or other agent of the corporation that the notice has been given by a form of electronic transmission, in the absence of fraud, shall be prima facie evidence of the fact of notice.
+An affidavit of the secretary, assistant secretary, transfer agent, or other agent of the corporation that the notice has been given by a form of electronic transmission, in the absence of fraud, shall be prima facie evidence of the facts stated therein.

-(k) If section 414D-105(b) or any other provision of this chapter prescribes notice requirements for particular circumstances, those requirements shall govern.
-If articles or bylaws prescribe notice requirements, not inconsistent with this section or other provisions of this chapter, those requirements shall govern.

-§414D-16 Private foundations.
-Except as otherwise determined by a court of competent jurisdiction, a corporation that is a private foundation as defined in section 509(a) of the Code:

-- (1) Shall distribute such amounts for each taxable year at such time and in such manner as not to subject the corporation to tax under section 4942 of the Code; - (2) Shall not engage in any act of self-dealing as defined in section 4941(d) of the Code; - (3) Shall not retain any excess business holdings as defined in section 4943(c) of the Code; - (4) Shall not make any investments in such manner as to subject the corporation to tax under section 4944 of the Code; - (5) Shall not make any taxable expenditures as defined in section 4945(d) of the Code.

-§414D-17 Judicial relief. (a) If for any reason it is impractical or impossible for any corporation to call or conduct a meeting of its members, delegates, or directors or otherwise obtain their consent in the manner prescribed by its articles, bylaws, or this chapter, then upon petition of a director, officer, delegate, or member, the court may order that the meeting be called or that a ballot or other form of obtaining the vote of members, delegates, or directors be authorized in a manner that the court finds fair and equitable under the circumstances.
+- (k) If section 414D-105(b) or any other provision of this chapter prescribes notice requirements for particular circumstances, those requirements shall govern.
+If articles or bylaws prescribe notice requirements, not inconsistent with this section or other provisions of this chapter, those requirements shall govern. - §414D-16 Private foundations.
+Except as otherwise determined by a court of competent jurisdiction, a corporation that is a private foundation as defined in section 509(a) of the Code: - (1) Shall distribute such amounts for each taxable year at such time and in such manner as not to subject the corporation to tax under section 4942 of the Code: - (2) Shall not engage in any act of self-dealing as defined in section 4941(d) of the Code; - (3) Shall not retain any excess business holdings as defined in section 4943(c) of the Code; - (4) Shall not make any investments in such manner as to subject the corporation to tax under section 4944 of the Code; - (5) Shall not make any taxable expenditures as defined in section 4945(d) of the Code. - §414D-17 Judicial relief. (a) If for any reason it is impractical or impossible for any corporation to call or conduct a meeting of its members, delegates, or directors, or otherwise obtain their consent, in the manner prescribed by its articles, bylaws, or this chapter, then upon petition of a director, officer, delegate, or member, the court may order that such a meeting be called or that a written ballot or other form of obtaining the vote of members, delegates, or directors be authorized, in such a manner as the court finds fair and equitable under the circumstances. - (b) The court, in an order issued pursuant to this section, shall provide for a method of notice reasonably designed to give actual notice to all persons who would be entitled to notice of a meeting held pursuant to the articles, bylaws, and this chapter, whether or not the method results in actual notice to all such persons or conforms to the notice requirements that would otherwise apply.
+In a proceeding under this section, the court may determine who the members or directors are.